johnlane/random-toolbox/README.md

 detach is a script wrapper for reptyr with tmux/screen/dtach to simplify detaching processes from the current terminal.

+adb-download can be used to download media from an Android device (it requires ADB).

 snippets - the files in this directory contain useful command snippets for shells, databases and other applications.